LSDOlab/modopt/docs/src/welcome.md

 It also enables students to perform comparative studies of their versions with a standard algorithm.

-## Modopt as a library of optimization algorithms
+## modOpt as a library of optimization algorithms

-Modopt allows optimization practitioners to define the computational models that provide the objective, constraints, and the derivatives for their optimization problems using one of the following three options:
+modOpt allows optimization practitioners to define the computational models that provide the objective, constraints, and the derivatives for their optimization problems using one of the following three options:
 1. the built-in `Problem()` class,